 When is the next House Price Index published?

-The next UK House Price Index (HPI) release is scheduled for Wednesday, 26 March, 2025 at 09:30 UTC.
+The next UK House Price Index (HPI) release is scheduled for Wednesday, 16 July, 2025 at 08:30 UTC.
+This will cover data for May 2025.

-The House Price Index (HPI) is a measurement of changes in residential property prices over time.
+The UK House Price Index (HPI) is a measurement of changes in residential property prices over time.
 It provides insights into the housing market by tracking how house prices fluctuate due to factors such as demand, supply, inflation, and interest rates.

-The UK’s average house price (as of December 2024) is £268,087, with the index recorded at 102.7.
+The UK’s average house price (as of April 2025) is £265,000, with the index recorded at 101.7.

 See below for regional variations:

-How often is the house price index updated?
+How often is the House Price Index updated?

 The House Price Index (HPI) is updated at different intervals depending on the country and the publishing organisation.